Ketone Bodies (Urine)

 Some ketone tests give the results in numbers.
 Others only tell you if your ketone

-levels are "trace," "small," or "large."
-If your test strip gives you a number, you
+levels are trace, small, or large.
+If your test strip gives you a number, you can

-can learn your normal range.
+learn your normal range.
 Normal results vary depending on your condition.
-Talk
+Talk with

-with your healthcare provider about your results and what levels are dangerous for
+your healthcare provider about your results and what levels are dangerous for you.

-to ask your provider to write down the instructions.
+to ask your provider to write down the directions.

 How is the test done?